 We are always praising SOMEthing.

-Open our checkbook registers and I can tell you what you praise.
 Do you spend an enormous amount of your extra money on food?
 You love food.
 Maybe you spend it on a hobby?
 Maybe traveling?
 Maybe on your kids?
 Whatever it is, that’s what you praise.

 The same thing is true of our lips.
 What do we spend our words on?